- July 1st: “Yamabiraki” or the opening of a mountain to climbers.

 It was originally a seasonal festival in China to celebrate and dedicate things to God.

-It was born in 1996 to appreciate the prosperity of Japan’s seas.
+It was created in 1996 to appreciate the prosperity of Japan’s seas.
 It is a national holiday and set on the third Monday in July.
-Many schools start their holiday on this day and the rainy season usually ends around this day, so it’s a kind of an ‘official announcement’ of the beginning of summer in Japan
+Many schools start their holiday on this day and the rainy season usually ends around this day, so it’s a kind of an ‘official announcement’ of the beginning of summer in Japan.

-This is the day said to be the hottest day of the year.
-We have a custom to nourish ourselves by eating eel, which is rich in vitamins and protein.
+This day is said to be the hottest day of the year.
+We have a custom of nourishing ourselves by eating eel, which is rich in vitamins and protein.
 After its name “Ushi No Hi”, there is a custom that says it’s good to eat something starting with Japanese syllable “U” (pronounced ‘oo’), such as Umeboshi and Udon.